 Clean any cuts and scrapes with soapy warm water right away and apply an antiseptic.

-more than one week, such as with bone marrow transplants, the restrictions are often
+more than one week, such as with bone marrow transplants, there may be more.
+You will

-fruits, vegetables, and undercooked meats and eggs.
-You must also avoid fresh cut
+and undercooked meats and eggs.
+You may also be advised to stay away from fresh cut

 flowers or plants that can harbor bacteria.